Estimating the quadratic covariation matrix from noisy observations: Local method of moments and efficiency: Introduction

 In financial applications, $X_t$ corresponds to the multi-dimensional process of fundamental asset prices whose martingale property complies with market efficiency and exclusion of arbitrage.
-The major quantity of interest is the quadratic covariation matrix $\int_0^1 \Sigma(t)\, dt$, computed over a normalised interval such as, e.g., a trading day.
+The major quantity of interest is the quadratic covariation matrix $\int_0^1 \Sigma(t) \,dt$, computed over a normalised interval such as, for example, a trading day.

 The signal part $X$ is assumed to be independent of the observation errors $(\mathbf{\eps}_i^{(l)}), 1\le l\le d,1\le i\le n_l$, which are mutually independent and centered normal with variances $\eta_l^2$.
-In the literature on financial high-frequency data these errors capture microstructure frictions in the market ({\it microstructure noise}).
+In the literature on financial high-frequency data, these errors capture microstructure frictions in the market (\textit{microstructure noise}).
 The observation times are given via quantile transformations as $t_i^{(l)}=F_l^{-1}(i/n_l)$ for some distribution functions $F_l$.
 While the model \eqref{E0} is certainly an idealisation of many real data situations, its precise analysis delivers a profound understanding and thus serves as a basis for developing procedures in more complex models.
+During the revision of this paper, Altmeyer and Bibinger \cite {stable} have shown that the local method of moments in a general continuous semi-martingale model (including drift and stochastic volatility) and under general moment conditions on the noise $(\eps _i^{(l)})$ enjoys similar asymptotic properties as in our basic model.
+In particular, a stable central limit theorem is established.
+A similar extension to random and endogenous observations times $(t_i^{(l)})$ would be of high interest, but does not seem obvious; see Li {et al.} \cite{Lietal} for recent work on the case without noise and some empirical evidence for endogenous times.